Eastern Namibia - a savannah with acacias and wild animals

 Etosha National Park – The Salt Pan and Waterholes of the Savannah

-After breakfast, we head to Etosha – one of Africa's most iconic and beautiful national parks.
-Our stop is in the eastern part of the park, known for its wide open spaces, dotted with waterholes and salt pans that attract an abundance of wildlife.
-The journey to Etosha takes us through picturesque landscapes that change with every passing mile, and upon arrival, we settle into Mokuti Lodge, located at the entrance of the park.
+After breakfast, we set off for Etosha – one of the most iconic and beautiful national parks in Africa.
+Our stop is the eastern part of the park, known for its vast open spaces dotted with waterholes and salt pans that attract a multitude of wild animals.
+Our journey to Etosha takes us through picturesque landscapes that change with every mile, and upon arrival, we settle into Mokuti Lodge, situated at the park's entrance.

-The afternoon is for rest and relaxation by the lodge's pool, which gives us a chance to refresh and recharge for the upcoming safari tours.
-In the soft light of the sunset, we embark on our first safari in Etosha East.
-We will have the opportunity to observe different animals gathering around the waterholes – herds of elephants, giraffes, antelopes, and predators like lions and leopards lurking nearby.
+The afternoon is for relaxation by the lodge's pool, providing us with the chance to refresh and recharge for the upcoming safari tours.
+As evening falls, in the soft light of the sunset, we embark on our first safari in Eastern Etosha.
+We'll have the chance to observe various animals gathering around the waterholes – herds of elephants, giraffes, antelopes, and predators like lions and leopards lurking nearby.

-We return to Mokuti Lodge for dinner, enriched with impressions from our first encounter with Etosha's salt wilderness and the sights of the unique wildlife that make this park so special.
+We return to Mokuti Lodge for dinner, enriched with impressions from our first encounter with the salt wilderness of Etosha and the views of the unique wildlife that makes this park so special.

 Day 10